A Brief History

 - Attempted to improve the Native Americans lives, and ended up almost erasing their Native Culture.

 - Currently, many Native Americans live on reservations or trust land designated by the federal government as well as in general society.

 - These lands are mere fractions of what was originally Indian territory.

 - Sovereign status was created through agreements with the federal government.

 - Native Americans and the U.S. Government continue to disagree about multiple issues including land holding and owed debts (La Crosse Medical Health Science Consortium, 2013).

 Health services: A part of the treaty with the U.S. Government promised health care for life for Native American Indians.
 Currently, the U.S. Government issues monies in October which equals out to a little more than $2,000 per person, per year.
 The average American spends an average of $7,000 per person per year on health care (Arnold, Pine Ridge Cultural Orientation, 2013).
-Pine Ridge needs assistance with medical care because the services at Pine Ridge are very limited.
+Pine Ridge medical services are very limited.
 If the service needed is not provided at Pine Ridge, the individual must go "out of network" and use contracted dollars.
 Basically the individual has two options; wait for a contracted provider to come to Pine Ridge, or go without care/treatment.
 Global Partners helps to bridge this gap in care by providing specialized surgical care, along with medical evaluations, which helps the patient load for the regular doctors on Pine Ridge.